Burnsedia/burnsedia.github.io/src/content/blog/the-5-dollar-vps-stack-that-scales-to-the-cloud.md

 - Scale globally when needed
 - Stay fully self-reliant

-It’s not about being cheap — it’s about being **efficient**.
+It’s not about being low-cost — it’s about being **efficient**.
 ## Work With Me
-Want to launch your MVP the smart way — fast, cheap, and scalable from day one?
+Want to launch your MVP the smart way — fast, low-cost, and scalable from day one?
 That’s what I do.
 [Schedule a 15-minute Zoom call](https://calendly.com/baileyburnsed/15min)
 Or [start your 30-day development plan](https://baileyburnsed.dev/)